Javascript is not enabled.

 Rolling over CDs

 If you opt for CDs, a typical investing strategy is to create a ladder — basically, staggering the maturity of your CDs so that one matures, say, every three months or so.
 You could simply invest in a six-month CD every three months for a year.
 If rates keep rising, you’ll reinvest at continually rising rates.
 If rates fall, you can roll over your maturing short-term CDs into longer-term ones.
-Keep in mind that there’s typically a penalty for withdrawing money early from a CD.
+Keep in mind that there’s typically a penalty for withdrawing money early from a CD, although switching to a higher-rate CD can often be worth the penalty.

 You typically get 10 days to decide whether to roll over a maturing CD into another.
 Banks will often roll over the CD automatically if they don’t hear from you.
 This can prove costly: The rollover CD may not offer as good a yield as CDs offered to new customers.
 It’s a bit like the strategy wireless carriers use: giving new customers a better deal than existing ones, Tumin says.